fosslight/fosslight-guide-en/scanner/3_dependency.md

             -p <input_path>                 Enter the path where the script will be run.
             -e <exclude_path>               Enter the path where the analysis will not be performed.
             -o <output_path>                Output path
                                                 (If you want to generate the specific file name, add the output path with file name.)
-            -f <format>                     Output file format (excel, csv, opossum, yaml, spdx-tag, spdx-yaml, spdx-json, spdx-xml)
+            -f <format> [<format> ...]
+Output formats (excel, csv, opossum, yaml, spdx-tag, spdx-yaml, spdx-json, spdx-xml)
+                                            Multiple formats can be specified separated by space.
             --graph-path <save_path>        Enter the path where the graph image will be saved (ex. /your/directory/path/filename.{pdf, jpg, png}) (recommend pdf extension) --graph-size <width> <height>   Enter the size of the graph image (The size unit is pixels)